qingwei91/bd-extractor/readme.md

 print(dataset.getCompany("AAPL"))
 ```

+## Troubleshooting

+Currently the extractor only works for the "wide" data format on the SimFin bulk download page.
+Support for the "narrow" format will be made available in the future.

+If you are having trouble getting the script to run, check the extractor with the "1comp.csv" file, as it contains only one company and should be quick to load.
+This one should also be easy to open in Excel if you want to look at the format of the file.

 ## Conversion to XLSX

 The processSimfin.py script is used for displaying the data in the CSV in a readable .xlsx file.
 The script utilizes xlsxWritter to generate the xlsx files.